 In conclusion, frozen chicken can safely sit out at room temperature for up to two hours.
 However, it is best practice to thaw and cook chicken properly to ensure that it is safe to consume.
 Always prioritize food safety in your cooking practices.

-You might be interested: How to defrost Chicken in Microwave?
+You might be interested: How Long To Bake Chicken Drumsticks At 400

 Is It OK To Leave Frozen Chicken Out Overnight?